-- 1. AS 18.60.095(a) provides that the minimum proposed penalty for any willful violation (serious or other than serious) shall not be less than \$5,000. - 2.
-When the proposed penalty for a serious violation (citation item) would amount to less than \$100, a \$100 penalty shall be proposed for that violation (In the case of public sector employers who qualify for a negotiated informal settlement agreement as outlined in Chapter 8, the proposed penalty may correlate to an equivalent or greater investment toward improving workplace safety and health). - 3.
-When the proposed penalty for an other-than-serious violation (citation item), or a regulatory violation other than a posting violation, would amount to less than - 4. \$100, no penalty shall be proposed for that violation.
+- 1. AS 18.60.095(a) provides that the minimum proposed penalty for any willful violation (serious or other than serious) shall not be less than the amount found in the pamphlet "Alaska Occupational Safety and Health Civil Penalties".
+The amount can also be found in Table S-1 of the Penalties Supplement.
+This minimum penalty applies to all willful violations, whether serious or other-than-serious. - 2.
+When the proposed penalty for a serious violation (citation item) would amount to less than the minimum in Table S-1 of the Penalties Supplement, the minimum shall be proposed. - 3.
+When the proposed penalty for an other-than-serious violation (citation item), or a regulatory violation other than a posting violation, would amount to less than \$100, no penalty shall be proposed for that violation. - 4.
+When the proposed penalty for a posting violation (citation item) would amount to less than \$250, a \$250 penalty shall be proposed for that violation, if the company was previously provided a poster by AKOSH.